 Aidan is a first-generation college student and is happy to answer any questions about applying to graduate school and life as a graduate student.
 He can be reached at aflynn3@umbc.edu.

-Julia is a third-year PhD student in the Human Services Psychology program (Clinical Psychology track) at UMBC.
+Julia is a fourth-year PhD student in the Human Services Psychology program (Clinical Psychology track) at UMBC.
 Julia graduated from Dartmouth College in 2020 with a major in Psychology and a minor in Environmental Studies.
 At Dartmouth, Julia worked as an undergraduate research assistant in Dr. Luke Chang’s Computational Social Affective Neuroscience Laboratory and completed her thesis on behavioral mechanisms underlying interpersonal expectancy effects in clinical settings.
 During college, Julia became a registered behavior technician while working at an applied behavior analysis (ABA) clinic providing ABA services to children with autism spectrum disorders.
 After graduating, Julia worked as a research assistant at Brigham and Women’s Hospital in Dr. Katherine Burdick’s Mood and Psychosis Research Program.
 Julia managed a longitudinal study focused on identifying immune mechanisms underlying differential neurocognitive trajectories in bipolar disorder.
 Her research interests include 1) whether and how cognitive and emotional factors may prolong physiological and psychological stress responses, 2) biological embedding of stress through neuroendocrine and inflammatory processes, and 3) biological markers and environmental stress risk factors for the onset and recurrence of mood disorders.
 In her free time, Julia enjoys running, attending concerts, and thrifting.
 She can be reached at jpotter1@umbc.edu.

-Gabriela is a first-year PhD student in the Human Services Psychology program (Clinical Psychology track) at UMBC.
+Gabriela is a second-year PhD student in the Human Services Psychology program (Clinical Psychology track) at UMBC.
 Her research interests include understanding how physiological stress responses as well as transdiagnostic risk factors, particularly emotion dysregulation, are related to the onset and maintenance of anxiety and depressive disorders.
 She is also interested in exploring how these variables may function differently across various contexts in one’s daily life (e.g., during moments of heightened negative affect).

 Prior to attending UMBC, Gabriela graduated from Rutgers University in 2022 with a double major in Psychology and Spanish.
 While at Rutgers, she worked as an undergraduate research assistant in the Regulation, Action, and Motivated Perception Lab, led by Dr. Shana Cole, where she primarily worked on a project examining the affective and behavioral consequences of engaging in social comparisons.
 In this lab, Gabriela also completed her honors thesis, exploring the frequency of spontaneously occurring social comparisons and subsequent affective responses within online social media posts.
 After graduating, Gabriela worked as a research coordinator in the Addiction Health Behavior Center at Rutgers under the direction of Drs.
 Samantha Farris and Teresa Leyro.
 In this role, she managed an experimental study that tested the effect of a novel biobehavioral intervention on reducing the reinforcing value of a cigarette in the context of a psychosocial stressor.
 During her free time, Gabriela enjoys reading, running, and traveling.
 She can be reached at grivera3@umbc.edu.